 (3) Providing offset funds, directly or through a third party, in an amount deemed sufficient to produce the reduction in carbon dioxide emissions necessary to meet the applicable carbon dioxide emissions standard.
 The applicant or third party shall use the funds as specified in OAR 345-024-0710.
-The Council shall deem the payment of 57 cents to result in a reduction of one ton of carbon dioxide emissions, unless the Council by rule changes the monetary offset rate as authorized under ORS 469.503(2)(c)(C).
+The Council shall deem the payment of the monetary offset rate, pursuant to OAR 345-024-0580, to result in a reduction of one ton of carbon dioxide emissions.
 The Council shall determine the offset funds using the monetary offset rate and the level of emissions reduction required to meet the applicable standard.
 If the Council issues a site certificate based on this section, the Council may not adjust the amount of the offset funds based on the actual performance of offsets;